chenyikao/Z3DegradingSolver/README.md

 # Z3DegradingSolver
-Degrading the domain of given program condition in case of unknown or timeout results from Z3.
+Degrading the domain of a given program condition in case of unknown or timeout results from Z3.